gxiaolab/L-GIREMI/README.md

   3. pos: position on the chromosome, 0-based.
   4. strand: strand of the mismatch sites.
   5. change_type: the mismatch type, [ref]>[alt].
-  6. mi: site mutual information.
-  7. n: n sites pairs for the calculation of site mutual information.
-  8. pairs: the names of the paired sites.
-  9. jakarta: Jakarta index for each site pairs.
-  10. mis: mutual information for each site pairs.
-  11. mi_cov: mutual information read coverage.
-  12. mip: emperical p value of the MI
-* mismatch score file: stored as `$OUTPREFIX.score`.
-  columns:
-  1. type: het_snp, for mismatch sites that overlapping with SNP annotations and with mismatch ratio satisfying the parameters. mimatch for other types.
-  2. chromosome: chromosome name.
-  3. pos: position on the chromosome, 0-based.
-  4. strand: strand of the mismatch sites.
-  5. change_type: the mismatch type, [ref]>[alt].
-  6. read_count: the read count for the mismatch.
+  6. ratio: the mismatch ratio.
   7. depth: the total read count for the site.
-  8. ratio: the mismatch ratio.
+  8. A:C:T:G: read counts for A, C, T, G, not strand specific.
   9. up_seq: a 5' nucleotide ahead of the mismatch sites.
   10. down_seq: a 3' nucleotide after the mismatch sites.
+  11. mean\_mi: mean mutual information with the het\_snps, empty if not applicable.
+  12. mip: emperical p value of the MI, empty if not applicable.
-  11. score: RNA editing score by the GLM model.
+  13. score: RNA editing score by the model.
 * score performance file: stored as `$OUTPREFIX.score_performance`.
   columns:
   1. score: score from mismatch score file